Subscribe to updates

 Delivering Southwark 2030

-The committee will receive a report from Rhona Cadenhead, Assistant Chief Executive of Strategy & Communities, regarding the 'Creating Good Lives Together: Southwark 2030 Delivery Plan' and the Q3 2024/25 performance.
+The committee was scheduled to receive a report from Rhona Cadenhead, Assistant Chief Executive of Strategy & Communities, regarding the delivery of Southwark 2030, the council's delivery plan, and the Q3 2024/25 performance.

 1. Decent homes for all